exercism/v3/languages/java/exercises/concept/interfaces/.docs/instructions.md

 ## 1. Enable cars to be driven on the same test track

-Please add a method to the `RemoteControlCar` interface to expose the implementations of `drive()` for the two types of car.
+Please add a method to the `RemoteControlCar` interface to encapsulate the behavior of `drive()` for the two types of car.

 ```java
 TestTrack.race(new ProductionRemoteControlCar());